I LOVE winter and traveling to cold weather destinations. I know a lot of people…

 4. Letchworth & Autism Trail in the Genesee River Valley, NY

-While Letchworth State Park is easily one of the most popular things to do in Genesee River Valley, one trail within the park is particularly special – the Autism Nature Trail (ANT).
+While Letchworth State Park is easily one of the most popular attractions in the Genesee River Valley, one trail within the park is particularly special – the Autism Nature Trail (ANT).

-This mile-long loop is special as it’s the very first trail ever to be designed for people on the autism spectrum.
-The founders, with a 17-member panel and consultants like Temple Grandin, created multiple sensory-orientated stations for visitors to practice both balance and motor skills.
-The trail emphasizes a kind of peace and gentleness that any visitor would enjoy.
+This mile-long loop is special because it’s the very first trail ever designed for people on the autism spectrum.
+The founders, with a 17-member panel and consultants like Temple Grandin, created multiple sensory-oriented stations for visitors to practice both balance and motor skills.
+The trail embodies a serene and gentle atmosphere that any visitor would appreciate.

 Once you check out the rushing waterfalls of Letchworth, make your way to this trail and see which of the stations you like best.